tau-adl/Balloons_vs_Sky/README.md

 In this project I created an environment setup for training deep neural networks and utilized it to train a neural network to detect balloons from a video.
 In addition, the balloons detection was optimized to run at real time on the Nvidia Jetson TX2.

-## The following is required and helpful for project setup
+## General description of project structure

 * The videos for training are available under /datasets/balloons_vs_sky_basic/train
 * The video for testing is available under /datasets/balloons_vs_sky_basic/testing